rfindley/wanikani-open-framework/README.md

 * Reduces browser memory consumption by sharing item objects across all scripts.
 * Retrieves only the data requested by the user's active client scripts.

-To use the `ItemData` module, you must include it from your script, wait until the module is ready before accessing it:
+To use the `ItemData` module, you must include it from your script, and wait until the module is ready before accessing it:

 ```javascript
 wkof.include('ItemData');